Nass9/Projects/README.md

 ### Advanced Machine Learning: <a name="AdvancedMachineLearning"></a>

       Courses:
-      -Logistic regression as a neural network
+      -Logistic regression as a neural network;
-      -Classification with one layer
+      -Classification with one layer;
-      -Deep Neural Network for Image Classification
+      -Deep Neural Network for Image Classification.

       Project on Python: Advanced Machine Learning Deep Learning for NLP